-- Zuri wonders how best to protect the business from competitors who will try to copy the idea. - Spark It will have to comply with a range of stringent safety regulations, and it will have to convince clients that it is a safe and reliable source of power. - Spark It was recently turned down for a government grant aimed at green-energy startups.
-It wants to investigate why it was turned down and perhaps challenge the decision.
+Zuri wonders how best to protect the business from competitors who will try to copy the idea.

-- Spark It would like to arrange for WeSolve Manufacturing Solutions Incorporated (WeSolve) to produce Spark It's charging stations.
+- Spark It will have to comply with a range of stringent safety regulations, and it will have to convince clients that it is a safe and reliable source of power. - Spark It was recently turned down for a government grant aimed at green-energy start-ups.
+It wants to investigate why it was turned down and perhaps challenge the decision. - Spark It would like to arrange for WeSolve Manufacturing Solutions Incorporated (WeSolve) to produce Spark It's charging stations.
 However, it does not want to be locked into a long-term arrangement because Spark It would like to eventually do its own manufacturing. - Namid has a young family, and he has heard that business owners can sometimes lose their personal assets, like their house, if their products cause injury to clients and there is significant court-ordered compensation.
 He is concerned that he could lose everything if something goes wrong with the e-charging stations.
 He wants to know how to best protect his family while still becoming involved in the business. - Given his other business interests, Mitchell is wondering how best to set up his relationship with this new business.
 Should he invest?
 Become an employee?
 Simply provide contracted services?
 Or should he engage in some combination of the three? - Together, Zuri, Namid, and Mitchell have some money to contribute to the new business, but they will need more.
 They are wondering which financing options would be best, given the nature of the business and their individual tolerances for risk. - Spark It is looking at location options for both a business head office and potential future manufacturing facilities.
 It is concerned about the debt burden of purchasing land but also does not want to be locked into long-term leasing arrangements.
-It wonders how best to proceed. - If Spark It is successful in the Metro Vancouver-Greater Victoria corridor, it may want to expand to other locations in British Columbia and beyond.
-If Zuri, Namid, and Mitchell have their plates full, Spark It will need to hire additional help.
-Spark It may need to consider whether it would be more advantageous to enter into indeterminate or fixed employment contract agreements with new employees or to engage independent contractors.
+It wonders how best to proceed.